 We may earn money or products from the companies mentioned in this post.

 When planning my vacations I’ll look into the tourist pass offered in my destination city.
 I’ve done it in many different cities and usually find that it’ll save me some money.
 Note that it really depends on how long you’re there and how much you plan on seeing.
 I’m the sort of person who likes to pack a lot into the time I’m visiting.
-I decided to get the Omnia card for my trip to Rome, for the three days I was there.
+I decided to get the Omnia Roma Pass card (aka Omnia Vatican and Rome card) for my trip to Rome, for the three days I was there.

 Hop On Hop Off Bus Tour